-f.
+e.
 As you become more advanced with 3D printing, you may want to experiment with many settings.
-Remember that you can always revert to these default settings at any time by reloading the "0.6 NWA3D A31 Normal Quality.curaprofile" on your microSD card, or ask us for help by filling out a Troubleshooting Request.
+Remember that you can always save any profile you create, and then always return to using the three standard profiles.
+If you need help with Cura settings, fill out a Troubleshooting Request.